Bronze warship ram reveals secrets

 The X-ray team produced a 3-D image of the ram’s internal structure using a machine capable of generating X-rays of 10 mevs to shine through 15cm of solid bronze.
 By rotating the ram on a turntable and making 360 images they created a complete 3-D replica of the ram similar to a medical CT scan.
 An animation of the X-rays has been put together by Dr Richard Boardman of m-VIS (mu-VIS), a dedicated centre for computed tomography (CT) at the University of Southampton.

 Further analysis was carried out by geochemists Professor Ian Croudace, Dr Rex Taylor and Dr Richard Pearce at the University of Southampton Ocean and Earth Science (based at the National Oceanography Centre).
-Micro-drilled samples show that the composition of the bronze was 87 per cent copper, 6 per cent tin and 7 per cent lead.
+Micro-drilled samples show that the composition of the bronze was 87% copper, 6% tin and 7% lead.
 The concentrations of the different metals vary throughout the casting.
 Scanning Electron Microscopy, SEM, reveals that the lead was not dissolved with the other metals to make a composite alloy but that it had separated out into segregated intergranular blobs within the alloy as the metal cooled.

 These results indicate the likelihood that the Belgammel Ram was cast in one piece and cooled as a single object.
 The thicker parts cooled more slowly than the thin parts so that the crystal structure and number of bubbles trapped in the metal varies from place to place.